ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 ![](img/oxid_register2.png)

-Assure that Oxid Connect is selected
+Ensure that Oxid Connect is selected

 ![](img/oxid_connect.png)

-After a successful registration process you will receive a customer ID and a license key  by mail.
+After a successful registration process you will receive a customer ID and a license key by email.
 Add this information into the corresponding fields in the module configuration page `/Yoochoose/Config`

 ![](img/oxid_config.png)